omicscode/bacdive/README.md

  ```

  ```
-➜  bacdive git:(main) ✗ ./target/debug/bacdive
+ gauravsablok@genome bacdive main ? ./target/debug/bacdive -h
-  bacdive-analyzer and prepare json
+ analyses bacdive data for local analysis

  Usage: bacdive <COMMAND>

  Commands:
   id
-  species       please provide the species that need to be searched strain        please provide the category2 that you want to look, id-list       this will list all the available unique ids present in the bacdive species-list  this will list all the unique species present in the bacdive strainlist    this will list all the available countries in the bacdive help          Print this message or the help of the given subcommand(s)
+  species               please provide the species that need to be searched strain                please provide the category2 that you want to look, id-list               this will list all the available unique ids present in the bacdive species-list          this will list all the unique species present in the bacdive strainlist            this will list all the available countries in the bacdive id-list-analyze       present the list of the unique ids present species-list-analyze  provide the species present in the bacdive designation-list      provide the designation header present in the bacdive strain-number-list    provide the strain number present in the bacdive strainheader-list     provide the strain header present in the bacdive id-search             search for the specific id and json output species-search        search for the specific species and json output designation-search    search for the specific designation and json output strain-search         search for the specific strain and json output help                  Print this message or the help of the given subcommand(s)

  Options:
   -h, --help     Print help